Eldorado Tour

 Releases

 No performance from this tour has seen official release.
-Three performances from this concert tour are known to have been bootlegged, with the December 7th performance being of exceptional quality (although missing several songs from the Eldorado album).
-No known bootlegs feature the Mike Edwards and his exploding cello performance or the Brown Sugar encore performance at all.
+Four performances from this concert tour are known to have been bootlegged, with the December 7th performance being of exceptional quality (although missing several songs from the Eldorado album).
+The exploding cello bit can be heard at the end of In The Hall Of The Mountain King from the 1974 bootlegs.

 The known bootlegs are: